alindeman/upgradingtorails4/text/01_introduction.markdown

 My goal with this book is to provide a clear path for upgrading Rails 3 applications to Rails 4.

-The book is split into two major parts: deprecations and new features.
+The book is split into three major parts:

-Deprecations come first because that section contains information about features you may be using that are either going to be removed or are already removed from Rails 4.
+1. Deprecations: features removed in Rails 4 or marked for removal in a future release

-The new features section covers novel features of Rails 4 that you may want to be aware of, especially when upgrading.
-Many of these new features will
+2. New Features: novel features in Rails 4 to be aware of, especially when upgrading
+3. Common Upgarding Errors: scenarios you might encounter when upgrading a Rails application and how to fix them

 ### Beta